-Due to heavy server traffic on the closing day of the competition, applicants are strongly advised to submit applications well in advance of the deadline.
+Due to heavy server traffic on the closing day of the competition, applicants are strongly advised to submit applications well in advance of the closing day of the competition.

-TABLE OF CONTENTS

-1. Overview 1

-2. Introduction to the Irish Research Council 1

-3. Eligibility 2

-4. Applying 3

-5. Assessment 4
+Table of Contents

+1. About the Guide for Applicants 3

+2. Eligibility and Other Important Application Advice 3

-6. Registering as an applicant for the first time 5
+3. Registering as an Applicant for the First Time 9

-7. Using the online system (OLS) 6
+4. Using the Online System (OLS) 12

+5. Creating an Application Form 13

+6. Editing an Application 16

+7. Adding Supervisor(s) and Enterprise/Employment Mentor to an Application 18

+8. Adding Referees to an Application 25

+9. Academic Qualifications 28

+10. Personal Statement 28

+11. Proposed Research 28

+12. Ethical and Gender Statements 29

+13. Applicant Declaration 29

+14. Completing the Application 30

+15. Checking the Status of Reference Forms 31

+16. Endorsement of Applications 33

+17. Notification and Feedback 33

-8. Information for successful applicants 19
+18. Information for Successful Applicants 33

-APPENDIX I: Research Categorisation 20
+APPENDIX I: Research Categorisation 35

-APPENDIX II: Guidance on the sex/gender statement 31
+APPENDIX II: Guidance on the Sex/Gender Dimension Statement 46

-APPENDIX III: Postgraduate evaluation and criteria detail 35
+APPENDIX III: Evaluation Matrix 48

-APPENDIX IV: Assessment board advice to applicants 36
+APPENDIX IV: Assessment Board advice to applicants 49

-APPENDIX V: Applicant submission checklist 37
+APPENDIX V: Applicant Submission Checklist 50

-1. OVERVIEW
+APPENDIX VI: EPS/EBP 2020 Application Flowchart 51

+1. About the Guide for Applicants
-This guide provides practical information to potential applicants in preparing and submitting an application for the Irish Research Council Employment Based Postgraduate Programme.
-In addition, it provides a general overview of the Council assessment process.

-The Irish Research Council Employment Based Programme is governed by the Scheme Terms and Conditions and the Award Acceptance Form.
-The contents of this guide are for general information purposes and the assistance of applicants and in the event of any discrepancy arising between this guide and the Terms and Conditions/Acceptance Form, the latter will prevail.

-Applicants are accordingly strongly recommended to familiarise themselves fully with the Terms & Conditions, and to read carefully any Frequently Asked Questions (FAQ), before completing and submitting their application.
-Both documents are available on our website www.research.ie

-The Council reserves the right to revise this Guide for Applicants and Terms and Conditions.
+- This guide provides practical information to potential applicants in preparing and submitting an application for an Irish Research Council Enterprise Partnership Scheme Postgraduate Scholarship and the Irish Research Council Employment-Based Programme. - The Irish Research Council Enterprise Partnership Scheme and the Irish Research Council Employment-Based Programme is governed by the Terms and Conditions and the Award Acceptance Form.
+The contents of this guide are for general information purposes only and the assistance of applicants.
+In the event of a discrepancy arising between this guide and the Terms and Conditions and/or Award Acceptance Form, the latter documents will prevail. - Applicants are accordingly strongly recommended to familiarise themselves fully with the Enterprise Partnership Scheme Postgraduate Terms and Conditions or the EmploymentBased Programme Terms and Conditions, and carefully read any Frequently Asked Questions (FAQ) when available, before completing and submitting their application.
+Documents will be made available on our website www.research.ie - The Council reserves the right to revise this Guide for Applicants and Terms and Conditions.
+Screenshots are for indicative purposes only and may differ from the online system.
+Before you start, please ensure you are using a recent version of a specified internet browser as per 'Section 3 Registering as an Applicant for the First Time'.

-2. INTRODUCTION TO THE IRISH RESEARCH COUNCIL
+Introduction to the Irish Research Council